farhanangullia/ChimeChatroomTool/README.md

 ## Run

-Ensure that you have configured the paramters properly in the previous section before running the script.
+Ensure that you have configured the parameters properly in the previous section before running the script.

 1. On your terminal, run the command: